Société Aéroport Toulouse-Blagnac (SATB), operator of Toulouse-Blagnac airport

 - Ground lighting renovation or implementation and the related civil engineering;

 - Construction management with a resident works supervisor in the safety area.

 During the design phase, we strived to meet our customer’s requirements and added in many contract options and conditional agreements.
 The project schedule was completely adapted to the operational constraints and environment, with limited disruption to air traffic and keeping critical underground utilities undamaged.

 Our customer particularly chose us for our capacity to address the complexity of this project and because we had the required expertise to bring solutions to the specific condition of runway 14R/32L.
 The pavement of the runway has a particular structure: it is made of hydraulic concrete slabs together with an asphalt mix added to it in 2004.
 To address the specific and unusual cracking on top of the asphalt surface of the runway we used 3D modelling to research the cause and propose new and innovative refurbishment solutions.
 We identified issues with the joints of the slabs and probable micro-cavities and damage caused by the heavy load of aircraft landing gears, exceeding 35 tons.

-As regards pavement cracking, the customer chose one of our proposed solutions and we implemented it on a limited area of the threshold of runway 32L by planning down to the concrete slabs, adding special treatment on the joints, and refurbishing the pavement surface base and wearing courses.
+As regards pavement cracking, the customer chose one of our proposed solutions and we implemented it on a limited area of the threshold of runway 32L by planing down to the concrete slabs, adding special treatment on the joints, and refurbishing the pavement surface base and wearing courses.
 This experimental area will be subject to specific monitoring and the solution will be extended to the entire runway during the next phase of repair work.